 Wells Fargo Championship Betting Tips

 Robert Cobley is a maths graduate with years of experience in sports betting.
 He has now partnered with Bet UK to bring you regular golf betting tips, this week coming from the Wells Fargo Championship.
-Bet UK’s online sportsbook has the latest golf betting odds for all major PGA and European tour events.
+Bet UK’s online betting has the latest golf betting odds for all major PGA and European tour events.
 You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 Quail Hollow Golf & Country Club, Charlotte, North Carolina.
 Par 72: 7,560 Yards